 India has always been a land of mystery in many ways and the Indian legal system is no different.
-Understanding the Indian legal system is one of the keys in establishing successful businesses in India.
+Understanding the Indian legal system is one of the keys to establishing successful business relationships in India.

-India follows the common law system.
-Hence, India incorporates essential characteristics of common law jurisdictions, for instance courts follow previous decisions on the same legal issue and decisions of appellate court are binding on lower courts.
+India follows the common law system and incorporates essential characteristics of common law jurisdictions, for instance courts follow previous decisions on the same legal issue and decisions of appellate court are binding on lower courts.
 As a result of adopting all these principles, the Indian legal system is akin to the English legal system.
 However, unlike England, India has a written constitution.

-Nature of the Constitution of India
+I. Nature of the Constitution of India

 The Constitution of India (the "Constitution") is quasi-federal in nature, or one that is federal in character but unitary in spirit.
-The Constitution possesses both federal and unitary features and can display both of these features simultaneously despending on requirements of time and circumstances.
+The Constitution possesses both federal and unitary features and can be both unitary and federal according to requirements of time and circumstances.

 The federal features of the Constitution include distribution of powers between national (or federal) government and government of the various constituent states.
-There are two sets of governments, one at the central level and the other at state level.
-The distribution of powers between governments is enshrined in the Union, State and Concurrent lists of the Constitution.
+There are two sets of governments, one at the central level and the other at state level and the distribution of powers between them is enshrined in the Union, State and Concurrent lists.

-The Constitution also possesses strong unitary features such as the unified judiciary with the Supreme Court at the apex in India, which is different from the federal principle envisaging a dual system of courts as in the US, and the authority to make appointment of key positions (for example, governors of states, the Chief Election Commissioner, the Comptroller and Auditor General, etc.) resting with the central government.
+The Constitution also possesses strong unitary features such as the unified judiciary (while the federal principle envisages a dual system of courts, in India we have unified Judiciary with the Supreme Court at the apex), appointment of key positions (for e.g. governors of states, the Chief Election Commissioner, the Comptroller and Auditor General) by the national government etc.